-Gross premiums rose 8.6% compared to the prior year primarily due to organic growth in the UK and Australia.
-Although the market remains competitive, the need for title indemnity insurance continues as the lending industry realise the benefits that title insurance can bring to the market in terms of increased speed, efficiency and productivity to real estate transactions.
-Claims costs have increased due to the growth of the book year on year, increased claims on prior years, and therefore subsequent reserve strengthening.
-The increase in claims in prior years has been addressed through policy wordings and rate actions.
+Gross premiums increased by 15% compared to the prior year primarily due to premium growth in both the UK and Australia.
+Although the market remains competitive, the need for title indemnity insurance continues as the property industry realise the benefits that title insurance can bring to the market in terms of increased speed, efficiency and productivity to real estate transactions.
+Claims costs have increased compared to the prior year due to reserve strengthening in both the UK & Australia in respect of prior years.
+Expenses have increased moderately in line with the premium growth.